YCChenVictor/blog-frontend/src/posts/software/node/2023-02-13-web-security.md

 ## Introduction

-This article describes how node deal with web security.
+This article describes how node deal with web security issues.

 ## Why?

-Please refer to [here]({{site.baseurl}}/web-security/2022/08/30/overview.html) to see why we need to deal with web security.
+Please refer to [here]({{site.baseurl}}/web-security/2022/08/30/overview.html) to see why we need to deal with web security issues.

 ## How?